Updated: April 12, 2022

 From time to time, we may engage Google Analytics or other third-party providers of marketing services to assist us with the purposes set forth above.
 We maintain contracts with each of these third parties restricting their access, use and disclosure of personal data.
 For more information on how Google Analytics collects and processes data, please visit “How Google uses information from sites or apps that use our services” linked here.
 We otherwise do not disclose personal information collected from our Website to non-agent third parties without authorization from the individual that submitted such information to us.

-We provide the opportunity for individuals to “opt-out” of having their personal information (as collected from our Website) used for the purposes set forth above.
+We provide the opportunity for individuals to “opt-out” of having their personal information (as collected from our Website) used for the purposes set forth above, and we provide the right to be “forgotten” (i.e., we will remove all of your personal information from our records).
 If you do not wish your personal information (as collected from our Website) to be stored on our systems, or provided to third parties, we will remove your information from these systems.
 Simply email email@example.com with the details of your request and we will respond promptly.